RyanAshbaugh/Fluorescence-Video-Analysis/README.md

 The result is a display of the mean and median difference between all the normalized ROI traces at the specified frames, reported in percent change.

+To create a video which overlays a small circle on the ROI for all the images in the trace, use the overlayVideo.m script.

+>> overlayVideo

+This will save the overlay video as an MP4 in the same location as the images used to create it.